 I left the hired horse at the stables.
 The day was far too beautiful not to walk around the charming little town and enjoy its peaceful, yet single street, its fields and woodland.
-I set a good pace and walked for several hours, and then partook of the packed luncheon the landlady had given me.
+I set a good pace and walked for several hours, then partook of the packed luncheon the landlady had given me.
 I found a particular idyllic spot beneath a large old oak tree.
-Afterwards I lay on my back in the long grass, my hands beneath my head.
+Afterwards I lay on my back in the long grass, my head resting on my arms.
 A few wispy clouds drifted lazily in an azure sky.
 The silence was almost absolute, and only the chirping of crickets rivalled with the buzzing of flies and bees to gently brake it.

 A young girl – she could not have been more than twelve – opened the door when I knocked.
-She was dressed in a high-necked garment that covered her almost to the toes.
-She wore a starched, white apron over it, and her small head was bedecked with a plain, cotton mob cap.
+She was dressed in a high-necked, stiff, bombazine garment that covered her almost to the toes.
+She wore a starched, white apron over it, and her small head was bedeck with a plain, cotton mob cap.

 “Yes, sir?” she asked, then lowered her eyes shyly.

 “I would like to speak with the Reverend Pettigrew,” I announced briskly, attempting to smother my nascent irritation.
-A vicar employing a child for a parlour maid?
+A vicar employing a child as a parlour maid?
 I did not like that!

 She curtsied and stepped aside to let me into a small, dark hall.
 Proceeding me to a door on the left, she quietly knocked.
 She must have heard a reply for she opened the door to me, although she did not announce me as a visitor.